-Delivery Management Software: Cloud based SaaS technology used by enterprises in the business of moving goods and parcels in an efficient manner is called Delivery Management Software.
-Previously, companies like Oracle and SAP provided this software which is also known as a transportation management system and in the last few years, new age software like LogiNext Mile have taken over which are known as transport management systems 2.0.
+Delivery Management Software: Cloud-based SaaS technology used by enterprises in the business of moving goods and parcels in an efficient manner is called Delivery Management Software.
+Previously, companies like Oracle and SAP provided this software which is also known as a transportation management system, and in the last few years, new age software like LogiNext Mile have taken over which are known as transport management systems 2.0.

 Delivery Order Allocation: In the last mile automation parlance, delivery order allocation is the process by which software makes the most optimized trip plans for delivery associates.
 The trip route is optimized for weather, traffic, delivery type, and other variables.

-Dispatch Routing Software: Usually a cloud-based solution, a Dispatch Routing Software is used by courier companies, nations posts, eCommerce firms, and such to have complete visibility and tracking capabilities over their deliveries and have an efficient delivery management system in general.
+Dispatch Routing Software: Usually a cloud-based solution, Dispatch Routing Software is used by courier companies, nations posts, eCommerce firms, and such to have complete visibility and tracking capabilities over their deliveries and have an efficient delivery management system in general.